Biblioranking fundamental physics: Ranking authors

 This does not protect from `citation cartels'.
 A second step in this direction consists in removing citations exchanges $A\to A'$ and $A'\to A$ between all pairs of authors $A,A'$.
 This amounts to subtract the symmetric part of the $N^{\rm icit}_{A\to A'}$ matrix, reducing its entries to $N(N-1)/2$.

 A third step is removing citations exchanges $A\to A'$, $A'\to A''$ and $A''\to A$ among triplets of authors $A,A',A''$.
 A fourth step is removing all quadruplets etc.

-A combinatorial computation shows that, after removing all possible cartels, only $N-1$ entries remain.
-They can be described by $N$ numbers $\CC_A$ that sum to 0.
+A combinatorial computation shows that, after removing all possible `cartels', only $N-1$ entries remain.
+They can be described by $N$ numbers $\CC_A$ that sum up to 0.
 The meaning of $\CC_A$ can be intuitively understood by viewing $N^{\rm icit}_{A'\to A}$ as the total amount `paid' by $A'$ to $A$, and $N^{\rm icit}$ as a matrix of transactions.
-Then the physical quantity unaffected by cartels is the net amount `owed' by each author $A$: \beq \CC_A = \sum_{A'} (N^{\rm icit}_{A'\to A}-N^{\rm icit}_{A\to A'})\,. \eeq Citations are treated like money, because money is the solution to a mathematical problem: subtracting all possible citation cartels is equivalent to count citations received as positive, and citations given as negative.
+Then the physical quantity unaffected by cartels is the net amount `owned' by each author $A$: $ \CC_A = \sum_{A'} (N^{\rm icit}_{A'\to A}-N^{\rm icit}_{A\to A'}).$ Citations are treated like money: subtracting all possible citation `cartels' is equivalent to count citations received as positive, and citations given as negative.
 In doing this we proceed as described above: we actually count individual citations (`icit'): shared between co-authors, and divided by the number of references of each paper.
 Then the price paid is the total number of papers written, independently of their number of references.
-The CitationCoin of authors, $\CC_A$, can be written in terms of the CitationCoin of their papers, $\CC_p$: \beq \CC_A = \sum_{p\in A} \frac{\CC_p}{N_p^{\rm aut}}\,,\qquad \CC_p = N_p^{\rm icit}-1\,.\eeq A paper has $\CC_p<0$ when it receives a below-average number of individual citations.\footnote{As time is needed to accumulate citations, this metrics penalises recent papers and young authors.
-This can be bypassed defining a $\CC^+$ metric which discards `negative' papers with $\CC_p <0$ and sums the contributions of `positive' papers.
-Only the best papers contribute to $\CC^+$, analogously to what happens in the $h$-index.
-Unlike the $h$-index, $\CC^+$ also rewards excellent papers.} Authors get a large `CitationCoin' by writing papers with above-average quality, especially excellent papers.
-The CitationCoin rewards both quality and quantity, unlike the `average number of citations', which is maximised by writing very few highest-quality papers.
+The Citation-coin of authors, $\CC_A$, can be written in terms of the Citation-coin of their papers, $\CC_p$: \beq \CC_A = \sum_{p\in A} \frac{\CC_p}{N_p^{\rm aut}}\,,\qquad \CC_p = N_p^{\rm icit}-f( t_{\rm end}-t_p )\eeq with $f( t_{\rm end}-t_p )=1$.
+A paper has $\CC_p<0$ when it receives a below-average number of individual citations.
+This is the case for all recent papers, suggesting the introduction of a factor $f( t_{\rm end}-t_p )\le 1$.
+All metrics penalise recent papers and authors (namely those active a few years before $t_{\rm end}$, the end-date of the database), because citations accumulate over time.
+This penalisation is stronger in the Citation-coin than in citation counting, if a paper $p$ is paid at the moment of its appearance $t_p$.
+This boundary effect can be compensated by redefining the Citation-coin in such a way that papers are `paid in instalments', with the same time-scale over which citations accumulate.
+One can conveniently choose $f(t) \approx 1- e^{-t/\tau}$, where $\tau \approx 7\,{\rm yr}$ is presently the time-scale over which citations are received by an average paper in the \inspire{} database.\footnote{This number is obtained considering the whole \inspire and it varies by a factor of around two across the main arXiv categories.
+As for fractional counting, in the case one wants to fine-tune comparisons within a given sub-field, this number can be tuned to the behavior of that sub-field.} In this way $f(t) \simeq 1$ for old papers, $f(t) < 1$ for young papers, $f(t)\simeq0$ for very recent papers.
+As a consequence recent authors do not necessarily have a negative Citation-coin, and the lack of knowledge of future citations does not penalise their $\CC$ more than their number of citations.\footnote{Furthermore, one can define a $\CC^+$ metric which discards `negative' papers with $\CC_p <0$ and sums the contributions of `positive' papers.}